jimlunsford/microblog-stream/readme.txt

 * X / Twitter inspired layout with avatar, author, and timestamp above each post
 * Single post view that keeps the same card based stream look
 * Accessible color contrast and keyboard focus styles
+* Skip link and screen reader utilities
 * Clean typography using Noto Sans (with system font fallbacks)
 * Responsive layout that works on phones, tablets, and desktops
-* No custom blocks or page builders required
-* No bundled plugins or upsells
+* No custom post types, blocks, page builders, or bundled plugins

 The goal is to provide a focused writing experience for people who want to post small, frequent updates on their own domain instead of relying only on social platforms.